-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 "The Chinese leadership has let me know that I will not be allowed to visit the mainland, Hong Kong or Macao.
 But then there is Taiwan. :-)," Reinhard Bütikofer, a German MEP on the blacklist tweeted.

+"As long as the genocide on the Uighurs continues, I will not be silent," Sjoerd Sjoerdsma, a Dutch MP on China's blacklist, also said.

-EU foreign ministers learned of the Chinese move while they were meeting in Brussels on Monday, EU foreign affairs chief Josep Borrell told press.
+EU foreign ministers learned of the Chinese retaliation while they were meeting in Brussels on Monday, EU foreign affairs chief Josep Borrell told press.

 But "there will be no change" on the EU blacklist, he said.